 Pixel 2 burn in

 Screen burn-ins happen as a result of irregular pixel usage.
-The most common causes are idle screen activity, brightness levels set all the way up manually, screen time-out not being set up or having Always On Display function on (Galaxy and Pixel phones have this feature).
+The most common causes are idle screen activity, brightness levels set all the way up manually, screen time-out not being set up or having the Always On Display function turned on (Galaxy and Pixel phones have this feature).

 Ghost image on iPhone

-Tips to prevent
+Tips to Prevent

 Navigate to your Settings menu and tap "Display".
 We'd recommend turning the auto-brightness mode on, so when you're indoors or outdoors the phone will automatically adjust the screen brightness for optimal use and won't have your screen brightness maxed out at all times.

-Get the most out of Immersive Mode
+Get the Most out of Immersive Mode

-The Immersive Mode hides static icons of the notification bar providing a more burn-in preventive treatment.
+The Immersive Mode hides static icons of the notification bar providing a burn-in preventive treatment.
 We'd recommend using this mode where available.

-Use a darker keyboard
+Use a Darker Keyboard

 These burn-in fixer apps are pretty clever.
-Devices running Android Lollipop or later have something called "Inverted Colours" and the fixer app takes advantage of this software trick.
+Devices running Android Lollipop or later have something called 'Inverted Colours', and the fixer app takes advantage of this software trick.